Skip to main content

 • 2024-25: saving of £252

 Total potential: £1,260 in one go, paid as a refund or adjustment.
-HMRC will either send a cheque, adjust your future tax code to repay you gradually, or in some cases offset the refund against other liabilities.
+HMRC will either send a cheque, adjust the receiving partner's future tax code to repay it gradually, or in some cases offset the refund against other liabilities.

 If you have overpaid tax for other reasons in recent years, our post on HMRC Tax Overpayment Repayment: Why the Money Is Yours explains how the refund process works and what to expect from HMRC's timeline.